kyma-project/api-gateway/docs/user/custom-resources/apirule/v2alpha1/04-70-changes-in-apirule-v2.md

 **Required action**: Add the **issuer** field to your APIRule specification when migrating to the new version.
 For more information on migration procedure for the `jwt` handler, see [SAP BTP, Kyma runtime: APIRule migration - noAuth and jwt handlers](https://community.sap.com/t5/technology-blogs-by-sap/sap-btp-kyma-runtime-apirule-migration-noauth-and-jwt-handlers/ba-p/13882833).

 ## Oathkeeper Removal
-Starting from version 3.1.0 of the API Gateway module, Oathkeeper will be moved to its own namespace.
-Oathkeeper support will be removed in a later version.
-Between the release 3.1.0 and the actual removal, Oathkeeper will be installed in the clusters, but the API Gateway module will neither use it nor manage it.
+In one of the releases after 3.1.0, Oathkeeper will be moved to its own namespace.
+Support for Oathkeeper will be removed later.
+Once the support is removed, Oathkeeper will be installed in the clusters, but the API Gateway module will neither use it nor manage it.

-As a consequence, APIRule `v2` and `v2alpha1` does not use Oathkeeper-based Access Rules.
-The incompatible Oathkeeper-based Access Rules will be retained, but will not be managed anymore.
-For more information on access strategies available in APIRules v2, see [API proposal for configuration of external authorizer based authorization in APIRules](https://github.com/kyma-project/api-gateway/issues/938).

 ### Removed Support for Oathkeeper OAuth2 Handlers
 The APIRule CR in versions `v2` and `v2alpha1` does not support Oathkeeper OAuth2 handlers.
-Instead, it introduces the **extAuth** access strategy, which you can use to configure an external authorizer.
+Instead, it introduces the **extAuth** field, which you can use to configure an external authorizer.

-**Required action**: Migrate your Oathkeeper-based OAuth2 handlers to the **extAuth** access strategy.
+**Required action**: Migrate your Oathkeeper-based OAuth2 handlers to use an external authorizer.
 To learn how to do this, see [SAP BTP, Kyma runtime: APIRule migration - Ory Oathkeeper-based OAuth2 handlers](https://community.sap.com/t5/technology-blogs-by-sap/sap-btp-kyma-runtime-apirule-migration-ory-oathkeeper-based-oauth2-handlers/ba-p/13896184) and [Configuration of the extAuth Access Strategy](https://kyma-project.io/#/api-gateway/user/custom-resources/apirule/v2alpha1/04-15-api-rule-access-strategies).

 ### Removed Support for Oathkeeper Mutators
 The APIRule CR in versions `v2` and `v2alpha1` does not support Oathkeeper mutators.
-Instead, it introduces the **extAuth** access strategy, which you can use to configure an external authorizer.
+Instead, it introduces the **extAuth** field, which you can use to configure an external authorizer.

-**Required action**: Migrate your rules that use Oathkeeper mutators to the **extAuth** access strategy.
+**Required action**: Migrate your rules that use Oathkeeper mutators to use an external authorizer.
 For more information, see [Configuration of the extAuth Access Strategy](https://kyma-project.io/#/api-gateway/user/custom-resources/apirule/v2alpha1/04-15-api-rule-access-strategies).

 ## Removed Support for Opaque Tokens

 The APIRule CR in versions `v2` and `v2alpha1` does not support the usage of Opaque tokens.
-Instead, it introduces the **extAuth** access strategy, which you can use to configure an external authorizer.
+Instead, it introduces the **extAuth** field, which you can use to configure an external authorizer.

-**Required action**: Migrate your rules that use Opaque tokens to the **extAuth** access strategy.
+**Required action**: Migrate your rules that use Opaque tokens to use an external authorizer.
 For more information, see [Configuration of the extAuth Access Strategy](https://kyma-project.io/#/api-gateway/user/custom-resources/apirule/v2alpha1/04-15-api-rule-access-strategies).